List of DC Comics imprints: Wonder Comics

-Wonder Comics is a DC Comics curated imprint with in DC Universe continuity with a teen focus by the main contributor and curator being Brian Michael Bendis.
+Wonder Comics was a DC Comics curated imprint set in DC Universe continuity with a teen focus by the main contributor and curator being Brian Michael Bendis.

 Bendis moved to DC in Autumn 2017.
-In addition to moving over his Jinxworld personal imprint to DC from Marvel, Bendis took over writing Superman and Action Comics and later became curator and contributor to a new in DC Universe continuity imprint.
-DC revealed the name and titles of the imprint, Wonder Comics, to debut in 2018.
+In addition to moving over his Jinxworld personal imprint to DC from Marvel, Bendis took over writing Superman and Action Comics and later became curator and contributor to a new imprint set in DC Universe continuity.
+DC revealed the name and titles of the imprint, Wonder Comics, in 2018.
 The line consisted of a Young Justice book written by Bendis with art from Patrick Gleason, Naomi by Bendis, David Walker and Jamal Campbell, Wonder Twins by Mark Russell with art by Stephen Byrne, and Dial H for Hero, which was written by Sam Humphries and drawn by Joe Quinones.
-Additionally the line introduced two new characters, Jenny Hex, a teenage descendant of the Western hero Jonah Hex, and Teen Lantern, a teen who manages to hack into a Green Lantern power battery.
+Additionally the line introduced two new characters, Jinny Hex, a teenage descendant of the Western hero Jonah Hex, and Teen Lantern, a teen who manages to hack into a Green Lantern power battery.

 Young Animal

-In April 2016, DC revealed they had teamed up with Gerard Way to launch a new "pop-up imprint" aimed at mature readers, described as "comics for dangerous humans".
+In 2016, DC teamed up with Gerard Way to launch a new "pop-up imprint" aimed at mature readers, called Young Animal, described as "comics for dangerous humans".
 The line was led by Doom Patrol in September, written by Way with art by Nick Derington.
-Way also co-wrote two other books, Mother Panic with Jody Houser, and Cave Carson Has A Cybernetic Eye, with Jon Rivera.
-Mother Panic, which features art by Tommy Lee Edwards, is said to be about a new Gotham vigilante who by day is the celebrity heiress Violet Page.
+Way also co-wrote two other books, Mother Panic with Jody Houser, and Cave Carson Has a Cybernetic Eye, with Jon Rivera and Michael Avon Oeming.
+Mother Panic, which features art by Tommy Lee Edwards, is about a new Gotham vigilante who by day is the celebrity heiress Violet Page.
 The final series in the initial line-up was Shade the Changing Girl by Cecil Castellucci and Marley Zarcone, with covers by Becky Cloonan.
 All titles are edited by Jamie S. Rich.
+A crossover between Young Animal and the main DC Comics characters was released in 2018, titled Milk Wars.
+Other titles under this imprint include Bug: The Adventures of Forager (by Lee Allred, with art by Michael and Laura Allred), Cave Carson Has an Interstellar Eye (a follow-up to Cave Carson Has a Cybernetic Eye, by Jon Rivera and Michael Avon Oeming), Eternity Girl (by Magdalene Visaggio and Sonny Liew), Doom Patrol: Weight of the Worlds (by Gerard Way, with art by Jeremy Lambert and James Harvey), Collapser (by Mikey Way and Shaun Simon), Far Sector (by Nora Keita Jemisin and Jamal Campbell), and Shade, the Changing Woman (a follow-up to Shade, the Changing Girl).

 Planned imprints

 The Killing Zone

-The Killing Zone is an upcoming pop-up imprint from DC Comics curated by Geoff Johns, formally announced at San Diego Comic-Con 2018.
-It was set to begin publishing in May 2019; as of yet not much else is known about The Killing Zone and what books will be under this pop-up imprint.
+The Killing Zone is planned pop-up imprint from DC Comics curated by Geoff Johns, formally announced at San Diego Comic-Con 2018.
+It was set to begin publishing in May 2019, but as of 2025 no titles under the imprint have been released or solicited.